And what is the difference?

 YES!
 Both Marijuana and Hemp are both species in the Cannabis plant family- Hemp (Cannabis Sativa Sativa) and Marijuana (Cannabis Sativa Indica).
 The major distinctions between them lie predominately in their chemical content, legal status, usage, & cultivation.
 Because CBD is a compound found in both varieties of Cannabis, the legalities can become challenging to navigate.
 Hopefully this will clear things up.

-Hemp and Marijuana are grown and cultivated very differently.
+Hemp and Marijuana are grown and cultivated based on usage.
 Hemp grown for seed, fiber or CBD each have their own unique challenges and cultivation techniques.
-Unlike Marijuana, it is Industrial hemp is planted very densely due to the long and slender stalks (4+ plants per sq. ft) and is predominantly an outdoor crop due to heights that vary from 3′-20′ (with the majority being in the 8′-15′ range).
+Unlike Marijuana, Industrial hemp is planted very densely due to the long and slender stalks (4+ plants per sq. ft) and is predominantly an outdoor crop due to heights that vary from 3′-20′ (with the majority being in the 8′-15′ range).
 They have narrow leaves With a growth cycle of 90-120 days, it is actually a fairly low maintenance crop to grow once it has been planted- read here to learn more.

 Marijuana (both medical and recreational) is more labor intensive and environment specific.
 Lighting, humidity, nutrient levels, and genetics all play a huge role in producing a viable crop.
 It typically is shorter- 3′-6′ with a more bushy appearance due to “topping” the plant to produce more branches/flowers/bud/yield.
 The leaves tend to be more broad and might vary in color from greenish gold to even a purple hue.